-The most common forms of compensation are payments made in respect of personal injury, physical and/or emotional suffering, or property damage.
+The most common forms of compensation are payments made in respect of personal injury, or physical and/or emotional suffering.
 Compensation is defined in SSAct section 17 and includes payments made within or outside Australia.
 This chapter primarily concerns the effect on social security payments of compensation made in respect of personal injury.
 In particular, it concerns compensation payments that are assessable under the compensation provisions of SSAct Part 3.14.

 Compensation provisions only apply to compensation payments that are made wholly or partly in respect of lost earnings or lost capacity to earn, i.e. 'economic loss'.
 In cases where compensation does not include any component for lost earnings or lost capacity to earn, they are not treated as 'compensation', but more generally, as ordinary income under the SSAct.